buildingSMART-Portugal/EIR/EIR-EN.md

 Variable, refers to the floors of the project or other types of spatial break-down.

-The list below can be expanded by the Lead Appointed Party if deemed necessary.
+The list below can be expanded by the lead appointed party if deemed necessary.

 Newly defined codes must be listed alongside their definitions in the BIM Execution Plan.